raspberrypilearning/getting-started-web-dev/en/step_11.md

 [[[trinket-publish-project]]]

-Run your webpage through an accessibility checker to make sure it can be viewed by people with disabilities.
+You can run your webpage through an accessibility checker to make sure it can be viewed by people with disabilities:

 [[[check-accessibility]]]